gbmhunter/blog/content/programming/general/pid-control/_index.md

 This equation is suitable for implementing in code.
 There also exists the Z transformation of the equation, but this obscures the physical meaning of the parameters used in the controller.

 ## Gain vs. Bands

+Some PID controllers work on absolute inputs and outputs (e.g. temperature in °C for the `PV` and `SP`, and power output to heater in Watts as the `CV`), whilst other PID controllers use inputs/outputs that represent the percentage of total range (i.e. their units are percent).
+One benefit of using percentages is that the PID loops can require less tuning adjustment when transferring to a different system, as the percentage-based inputs/outputs scale proportionally with the changing ranges of the system.

 The band is also called the throttling range.